-If you have an hourly or non-exempt employee, you may have to pay them extra when they work more than 40 hours in a week.
+If you have an hourly or other non-exempt employee, in most cases you must pay them extra when they work more than 40 hours in a work week.
 This extra pay is called overtime.

 And for some businesses, overtime pay can be pretty hard to get right.

-In this article, I’m going to show you exactly how to calculate overtime pay.
-I’ll also explain all of the elements that go into the overtime definition and formula, including the regular rate of pay, the fluctuating workweek method, and the new overtime rule.
+In this article, we’ll walk you through exactly how to calculate overtime pay and explain all the elements that go into the overtime definition and formula, including:

 How to calculate overtime for an hourly employee